sinch/sinch-sdk-java/README.md

     ...
 </dependencies>
 ```
+Note the `${sdk.version}` need to be set according to released version to be used (see available versions from [Maven Repository](https://central.sonatype.com/artifact/com.sinch.sdk/sinch-sdk-java))

 ## Getting started

+Once the SDK is installed, you must start by initializing the main client class.

 ### Client initialization

-To initialize communication with Sinch backed, credentials obtained from Sinch portal have to be provided to the main client class of this SDK.
-It's highly advised to not hardcode those credentials, but to fetch them from environment variables:
+To initialize communication with the Sinch servers, credentials obtained from the Sinch dashboard must be provided to the main client class of this SDK.
+It's highly recommended to not hardcode these credentials and to load them from environment variables instead.

+Sample:

 ```java
 import com.sinch.sdk.SinchClient;